Jacobite rising of 1745: Charles in Scotland

 Under the 1743 Pacte de Famille, Louis XV and his uncle, Philip V of Spain, agreed to co-operate against Britain, including an invasion to restore the Stuarts.
 In November 1743, Louis advised James this was planned for February 1744 and began assembling 12,000 troops and transports at Dunkirk, selected because it was possible to reach the Thames from there in a single tide.
 (Note: Should the invasion fail, it was also a convenient spot to assemble troops for a campaign in the Austrian Netherlands) Since the Royal Navy was well aware of this, the French squadron in Brest made ostentatious preparations for putting to sea, in hopes of luring away their patrols.

 James remained in Rome while Charles made his way in secret to join the invasion force, but when Admiral Roquefeuil's squadron left Brest on 26 January 1744, the Royal Navy refused to follow.
 French naval operations against Britain often took place in the winter, when poor weather made it harder to enforce a blockade.
 Unfortunately, this worked both ways, and as in 1719, the invasion force was wrecked by storms.
-Several French ships were sunk and many others severely damaged, Roquefeuil himself being among the casualties.
+Several French ships were sunk and many others severely damaged, Roquefeuil himself being among the lives lost.
 In March, Louis cancelled the invasion and declared war on Britain.

 In 1738, John Gordon of Glenbucket had proposed a landing in Scotland, which had been rejected by the French, and James himself.
 Seeking to revive this plan, in August Charles travelled to Paris where he met Sir John Murray of Broughton, liaison between the Stuarts and their supporters in Scotland.
 Murray subsequently claimed to have advised against it, but that Charles was "determined to come [...] though with a single footman."
 When Murray returned to Edinburgh with this news, his colleagues reiterated their opposition to a rising without substantial French backing, but Charles gambled that once he was in Scotland, the French would have to support him.